 Night Shift or f.lux?

-Mac users have been able to access this sort of technology for years thanks to free cross-platform app f.lux and a few similar alternatives.
-We’ve covered the app many times in the past, and most users who value blue light filters will probably already be using the feature.
+Mac users have been able to access this sort of technology for years thanks to free blue light filtering apps .
+We’ve covered these kinds of apps many times in the past, and most users who value blue light filters will probably already be using the feature.
 Either way, it’s nice to have a choice.

 Night Shift is Apple’s own solution, so “it just works” albeit with a limited feature set. f.lux on the other hand is a project that’s been running for many years, on many different platforms.
 For that reason, users who appreciate more control might prefer it over Night Shift.